jmonaghan85/Dev-Tools/toggles-README.md

-# 🔧 BBC Live Experience — Toggle Bookmarklet
+# 🔧 BBC — Toggle Bookmarklet

 A browser bookmarklet for overriding feature toggle values on BBC web pages via the `?toggles=name:true,name:false` query parameter.

 👉 **[Open the installer page](https://jmonaghan85.github.io/Dev-Tools/toggles.html)**

+** This has been made utilising Aii agents and is in a public repo **

 ---